viniciusmsousa/SynthCast/README.md

 #>  1.1452e-05 0.0002666085 0.0001873182 0.0002686277 0.0001636778 0.0003347625 0.0004905744 0.0005939929 0.0005203545 0.5502766 4.8739e-06 0.0007708196 0.0003844661 0.001002508 0.000803214 0.000999687 0.1285913 0.3143298
 ```

-The output object is composed of 4 tables.
+The output of the function is a list with 4 tables.

 ### Table 1: `synthetic_control_composition`